 The Group acts as a supplier for apparel designing, sourcing services for branded fashion retailers and provides consultation services.
-Since the Group does not directly cause any environmental pollution during the course of our operations, existing and potential impact from the Group's principal business on the environment is insignificant.
-In respect of environmental laws, none of the environmental laws and regulations of Hong Kong have a significant impact on the Group's operation.
+Since the Group' business is not directly involved in textile manufacturing, existing and potential impact from the Group's principal business on the environment is insignificant.
 The Group recognises the importance of environmental protection to the long term success of the Group.
 Therefore, the Group's objective is to minimise the adverse effect to environment by applying various environmental protection measures to our operating activities.
 The Group has established an internal culture to encourage all of our staff to participate in energy conservation and environmental protection with a view to achieving energy conservation and emission reduction during our daily operations in order to ensure a balance between sustainable corporate development and environmental protection.